Twisted Superfields: Masses and Mixing of Observed Particles

-From eq \eqref{GrindEQ__2_20_}, the last three diagonal components of the photon field when acting on flavor-1 fundamental-representation fields are $e_{} \left(0,1,1\right)$.
-As a result, if the left- and right-chiral electron components are defined via $e_L^\dag=e_{W}^{\left(1\right)}$ and $e_R=\tilde{e}^{\left(1\right)}$, then those fields have the correct electric charges of $+1$ and $-1$ as well as the correct isodoublet and isosinglet designations.
-The flavor 1 leptons can therefore be identified as follows:
+From eq \eqref{GrindEQ__2_20_}, the last three diagonal components of the photon field when acting on leptons are $e_{} \left(0,1,1\right)$.
+As a result, if the left- and right-chiral components of the three flavors of normal light charged leptons ($l$) are mapped to $l_L^{(F)}=e_{W}^{\dag(F)}$ and $l_R^{(F)}=\tilde{e}^{(F)}$, then those leptons have the correct electric charge of $-1$ as well as the correct isodoublet and isosinglet designations.
+These light leptons get their masses from seesaw mechanisms together with this model's additional heavy charged leptons discussed below.

+This model has three flavors of heavy charged leptons that are called ``Omega'' leptons.
+The three flavors of heavy and light leptons ($\Omega$ and $l$) are identified as follows:
-where $\Omega$ is the hypothesized new heavy lepton.
-From this identification, it can be seen that the right-chiral component (not left-chiral) of the negatively charged Omega lepton is the one that interacts with the W boson, forming an isodoublet with its right-chiral neutrino.

-The electron not only has the same interactions with the photon and W boson as in the Standard Model, it also has the same interactions with the Z boson.
-This is due to the fact that each component of the electron has the same hypercharge as in the Standard Model, as can be seen from eq \eqref{GrindEQ__2_16_}.
+From this identification, it can be seen that the negatively charged light leptons have the correct behavior that only their left-handed components interact with the $W$ boson, forming isodoublets with their neutrinos.
+On the other hand, the opposite is true for negatively charged Omega leptons; their $W$ boson interactions are right-handed.
+The light leptons not only have the same interactions with the photon and $W$ boson as in the Standard Model, they also have the same interactions with the $Z$ boson, as can be seen from eq \eqref{Zstructure}.

-In this model, the muon and tau lepton come from the flavor 2/3 lepton sector of the theory.
-In order for the theory to reproduce experimental data, it is assumed that the 8 neutrinos in the 2/3 sector (4 isosinglets and 4 that are in isodoublets) match up in pairs (isosinglet with isodoublet) such that (i) the left-chiral doublet neutrinos have very small masses consistent with those of observed neutrinos and (ii) the right-chiral doublet neutrinos have masses less than half the Z boson mass but greater than the tau lepton mass.

-The minimum mass assumption for right-chiral neutrinos allows the model to reproduce chirality measurements in decays of muons, tau leptons, and light hadrons \cite{tau_michel2,tau-review,muon-decay-review,tau_michel}.
-Since the right-chiral neutrino masses are heavier than $m_\tau$, all of those decays involve only left-chiral neutrinos.
-The maximum mass assumption allows the model to reproduce precision Z decay data, as discussed in section 5 of this paper.